 About one in eight people in the U.S. will develop some sort of thyroid condition during their lifetimes, according to the American Thyroid Association, so there’s an excellent chance you or someone you know is taking levothyroxine (brand name Synthroid), a thyroid-replacement medication.
-In fact, levothyroxine is the most commonly prescribed drug in the United States right now, as it has been for much of this decade.
+In fact, levothyroxine is one of the most commonly prescribed drugs in the United States right now, as it has been for much of the past decade.

 It’s especially helpful, then, to know what other drugs can interact with levothyroxine or what other drugs can otherwise affect thyroid function, potentially causing someone to begin taking the drug.
-This week’s issue of the New England Journal of Medicine includes such a comprehensive review of these interactions and side effects that it may be worth printing out and hanging on to if you need to have a conversation with your doctor about your or a family member’s thyroid.
+The New England Journal of Medicine published such a comprehensive review of these interactions and side effects that it may be worth printing out and hanging on to if you need to have a conversation with your doctor about your or a family member’s thyroid.

 “Medications that might interact with your thyroid medication may cause your thyroid medication to not work properly, leading to ineffective treatment of your thyroid disease,” explained Deena Adimoolam, MD, an assistant professor of endocrinology, diabetes and bone disease at the Icahn School of Medicine at Mount Sinai in New York City.